 What should I avoid while receiving rituximab (Rituxan)?

 Do not receive a "live" vaccine while using rituximab, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, yellow fever, varicella (chickenpox), zoster (shingles), oral typhoid vaccine, and nasal flu (influenza) vaccine.

 What other drugs will affect rituximab (Rituxan)?